 Postdoctoral Fellow Position

-A position for Postdoctoral Fellow is available at the University of Michigan, Mechanical Engineering Department, UQ-SciML Group.
-The candidate will develop theory and algorithms for Bayesian methods of uncertainty quantification (UQ) and machine learning (ML).
-Research involves, for example: variational inference, Markov chain Monte Carlo, information divergence estimation, batch and sequential optimal experimental design, reinforcement learning (RL) and inverse RL for sequential Bayesian experimental design, and Bayesian and physics-informed neural networks.
-These UQ/ML methods will be developed and implemented alongside applications in engineering and science, such as fluid mechanics, material physics, and physically-based biomedicine.
+A position for Postdoctoral Research Fellow is available at the University of Michigan, Mechanical Engineering Department, UQ-SciML Group.
+The candidate will develop theory and algorithms for uncertainty quantification (UQ) and scientific machine learning (SciML).
+Research involves, for example: computational Bayes, optimal experimental design, variational inference, Markov chain Monte Carlo, information divergence estimation, reinforcement learning (RL), and human decision-making under uncertainty.
+These UQ/ML methods will be developed alongside applications of complex physical systems, such as fluid mechanics, material physics, and physically-based biomedicine.
 Thus, the candidate will work in a collaborative and interdisciplinary environment that intersects statistics, ML, computational science, and engineering physics.

-Please send your CV, representative publications, and contact information for three references to Prof. Xun Huan (email@example.com).
-Please also include a cover letter describing your specific interest in the position, and skills and experience that relate to this position.
-Review of applications will begin immediately.
+Interested applicants please send your CV, representative publications, and contact information for three references to Prof. Xun Huan (email@example.com).
+Review of applications will begin immediately and will continue until the position is filled.

 - PhD in a field of applied mathematics, statistics, computer science, or related engineering or science subject area